sakethdontha/Object-Detection-Project/README.md

 ## Dataset

-The project uses the Fridge More Food Dataset, a comprehensive dataset containing images of various food items in a fridge.
+The project uses the Fridge Food Dataset, a comprehensive dataset containing images of various food items in a fridge.
 This dataset is ideal for training object detection models due to its diverse classes and annotations.

 ## Prerequisites